mihneagrigore/test/exercises/2sum/description/description.en.md

-Make the sum of 2 numbers
+Make the sum of 2 integers

 **Hint**: make the sum long int